Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Ensembles of DTI Prediction Models

 \section{Ensembles of DTI Prediction Models}

-In this section, we propose three ensemble methods, namely ERS, EGS and ELS, that can be applied to any DTI prediction method to further improve its accuracy.
-The three proposed ensemble methods follow the same framework, but employ different sampling strategies to generate training subsets.
+Ensemble methods integrate multiple models that solve the same task, and therefore reduce the generalization error of single models.
+In this section, we propose three ensemble methods, namely ERS, EGS and ELS, which employ random sampling, global imbalance based sampling, and local imbalance based sampling respectively.
+The three proposed ensemble methods follow the same framework and can be applied to any DTI prediction method to further improve its accuracy.
 We firstly introduce the ensemble framework and then describe the sampling strategies used in each method.